64dB0y/Unified-forensic-Toolkit/README.md

 ### **1-4) Download Scripts**
-Download all the scripts and files in /Linux/Unified directory And put it int the partition no.1
+Download all the scripts and files in /Linux/Unified directory And put it into the partition no.1

 ### **2) Mount the USB**
 ### **2-1) Go to root directory**